-EFFECTIVE COOPERATION, INFORMATION EXCHANGE: EUROSAI VISION 2020 recognizing that EUROSAI should be efficient and add value to its members.
+EFFECTIVE COOPERATION, INFORMATION EXCHANGE: EUROSAI VISION 2020 be efficient and add value to its members.
 The aim is to achieve maximum benefit with minimum effort.

 The Supreme Audit Office of the Czech Republic (SAO) was elected to chair the European Organization of Supreme Audit Institutions (EUROSAI) at the Congress in Istanbul, Turkey, in May.
 The SAO, leading EUROSAI from 2020-2023, will host the 2020 Congress in Prague.